 “Inclusion criteria” refers to the characteristics a person must have to be considered for study participation.
-For instance, if the study is examining a new treatment for chronic migraine, a person must have been diagnosed chronic (not episodic) migraine to participate.
+For instance, if the study is examining a new treatment for migraine, a person must have been diagnosed with the specific type of migraine being studied.
 “Exclusion criteria” refers to characteristics that would prevent a person from study participation.
 The primary reason for exclusion criteria is to make sure a person can safely participate in a trial.
 For example, if a woman is pregnant or of childbearing potential, it is likely that she will not be able to participate in the trial due to safety concerns.

 Here is an example of what an inclusion/exclusion criteria list might look like for a clinical trial.
 Please keep in mind that this is a very generic list, and isn’t specific to any particular treatment or trial.1

 - Participants must be willing and able to go through an informed consent process, and voluntarily sign and date an informed consent document that has been approved by an Independent Review Board or Independent Ethics Committee before undergoing any study-related procedures.